Skip to content

 The gallery has been a cornerstone of London's cultural scene since it opened on Whitechapel High Street in 1901

 Whitechapel Gallery marks its 125th anniversary this year.
-Photograph: Matt Brown, CC BY 2.0, via Wikimedia Commons
+Photograph: Matt Brown

 Whitechapel Gallery is celebrating its 125th anniversary with a bill of exciting exhibitions and events throughout 2026.

-The programme includes Multiple Conversations, an exhibition by Turner Prize-winning artist Veronica Ryan from 1 April.
+This year's special programme kicks off with Multiple Conversations, an exhibition by Turner Prize-winning artist Veronica Ryan from 1 April.
 Exhibiting at the same time are American artist Senga Nengudi and Argentinian-born, Lisbon-based sculptor Gabriel Chaile, who received the gallery's annual commission.

-Exhibitions by Chilean poet Cecilia Vicuña and influential 20th-century Egyptian artist Inji Efflatoun will be on display later in the year.
+Further exhibitions, including by Chilean poet Cecilia Vicuña and influential 20th-century Egyptian artist Inji Efflatoun, will be on display later in the year.

 The gallery has also planned a number of unique events to mark this important milestone.
 A summer party will take over the gallery building at 77–82 Whitechapel High Street later in the year.